 Join BGCF365 as an Annual Member for as little as $30 per month or with a one-time payment of $365.
 Or, become a Lifetime Member with a one-time gift of $3,650.

-BGCF365’s grantmaking focus in 2021 will be for nonprofits who are working to unsure healthy neighborhoods across Lexington.
+BGCF365’s grantmaking focus in 2021 will be for nonprofits that are working to ensure healthy neighborhoods across Lexington.
 Join BGCF365 to learn more about the hardworking organizations striving to make healthy neighborhoods a reality for all Fayette Countians!

 In total, BGCF365 has awarded $125,000 in grants to Lexington nonprofits!
 Read more about the grants awarded since 2017: